Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

 ********************************

 It is also possible to build a Ziva rig into a Maya scene that doesn't contain any Ziva nodes or data.
-The command is exactly the same as before, but we'll start from a "clean" scene containing only geometry.
+The command is exactly the same as before, applied to a "clean" scene containing only geometry.

 First, clean out the entire Ziva rig with the following command: